-The ideological concept of the novel fathers and sons.
-The idea and history of the creation of the novel “Fathers and Sons.
+The ideological concept of the novel is fathers and sons.
+The concept and history of the creation of the novel “Fathers and Sons.
 The true meaning of the work of Ivan Sergeevich

-The idea of the novel "Fathers and Sons" came from I.S.
-Turgenev in 1860 in England during a summer vacation on the Isle of Wight.
+The idea for the novel “Fathers and Sons” arose from I.S.
+Turgenev in 1860 in England during his summer holiday on the Isle of Wight.
 Work on the work continued the following year in Paris.
-The figure of the protagonist so captivated I.S.
-Turgenev that for some time he kept a diary on his behalf.
+The figure of the main character captivated I.S.
+Turgenev so much that he kept a diary on his behalf for some time.

-The novel "Fathers and Sons" reflects the historical process of generational change.
-The 40s of the 19th century in Russia were the time of liberal-minded nobles.
+The novel “Fathers and Sons” reflects the historical process of generational change.
+The 40s of the 19th century in Russia were a time of liberal-minded nobles.
 They respected science and art, sympathized with the Russian people and believed in natural progress.
-Later they were called "idealists", "romantics".
-In the 1950s and 1960s, raznochintsy appeared on the public arena.
-These were educated people of non-noble origin, who did not recognize class differences and with their labor made their way to life.
+Later they began to be called “idealists”, “romantics”.
+In the 50s and 60s, commoners appeared in the public arena.
+These were educated people of non-noble origins who did not recognize class differences and through their labor made their way into life.
 They categorically did not accept everything that was associated with noble aristocracy.

-The composition of the novel "Fathers and Sons" is monocentric: the main character is in the center, and all the "formal" elements of the work are aimed at revealing his character.
-During his "wanderings" Bazarov visits the same places twice: Maryino, Nikolskoye, Bazarov.
-Thus, we first get to know the hero, and then we become a witness of how, under the influence of circumstances (a duel with Pavel Petrovich Kirsanov, a quarrel with Arkady, love for Anna Sergeevna Odintsova, etc.), his views and beliefs change.
+The composition of the novel “Fathers and Sons” is monocentric: the main character is in the center, and all the “formal” elements of the work are aimed at revealing his character.
+During his “wanderings,” Bazarov visits the same places twice: Maryino, Nikolskoye, Bazarova.
+Thus, we first get acquainted with the hero, and then we witness how, under the influence of circumstances (a duel with Pavel Petrovich Kirsanov, a quarrel with Arkady, love for Anna Sergeevna Odintsova, etc.) his views and beliefs change.

 “Fathers and Sons” is a multifaceted novel in terms of genre.
 The presence of a family-beat theme allows us to call it family, the use of a socio-historical conflict as a concept - social, a deep study of human characters - psychological, and the coverage of philosophical problems - philosophical.
 Most often, given the degree of development of these aspects, the genre “Fathers and Sons” is defined as a socio-psychological novel.